Darian Shimy

 Find Sponsors

-Ask local businesses to sponsor the Swim-A-thon.
+Ask local businesses to sponsor the Swim-A-Thon.
 This can help your PTA reach your fundraising targets while business owners get exposure and positive PR.

 Make sure to explain how each sponsor's contribution will be recognized.
 For example, you could:

-• Hang a banner in the gym with sponsor logos during the event.
+• Hang a banner in the gym or pool area with sponsor logos during the event.

 • Offer branded water bottles or other swag to participants.